Wizard-Of-Chaos/Wizard-of-Chaos.github.io/_posts/2022-05-16-carrier-problems.md

 ---

 What's next?
 Updated scenarios.
 Right now it's just shooting a whole bunch of hostiles and I want to expand on that a little more.
+Obviously I'm going to want more weapons and ships eventually, but those are expansion problems (the systems for them already exist, I just need more specific types and extra components for them), whereas scenario updates are more specific and will require a bit more of an implementation.